Organic Pest Control

 Depending on the season, we have determined the amount and for how long a pest may be present.

 We use a copper tape around each garden bed to control snails.
 Other options are burying bait stations or a cup filled with beer into the soil.

-To combat the slaters you will need to cut a yellow grapefruit in half and scoop out all the flesh.
-Then all you need to do is simply place halves around vegetable patch checking each morning for slaters underneath grapefruit halves.
-Scoop the slaters out and drown in a bucket of water or place into the bin.
+To combat slaters cut a yellow grapefruit in half and scoop out all the flesh.
+Then simply place the empty grapefruit halves around the vegetable patch.
+Each morning, check underneath the halves and scoop any slaters out—drown them in a bucket of water or place into the bin.

 The Cabbage Moth can mostly be found from the start of September until December.
 These pests are very territorial.